Britain brings in army to get protective kit to health workers

 Millions more items have been provided to hospitals, ambulance trust, GP practices, care homes and other health services in the last few days, he added, after complaints emerged from medical staff that they did not have enough kit.

+"We want to see action immediately," the letter in The Sunday Times said, adding that it was very upsetting to hear healthcare professionals say they felt like "cannon fodder".

+Hancock admitted to the BBC that there had been "challenges" and said that the authorities were trying to "solve" those problems.

-The authorities have released protective kit from the national stockpile reserved for pandemic influenza, said the joint statement from the department of health and National Health Service on Monday.
+Protective kit from the national stockpile reserved for pandemic influenza had now been released said the joint statement from the department of health and National Health Service on Monday.

 They said that supply of protective equipment was rising.